Lancelot du Lac (film)

-Lancelot du Lac is a 1974 French drama film written and directed by Robert Bresson.
+Lancelot du Lac is a 1974 medieval fantasy-drama film written and directed by Robert Bresson.
 It retells the story of Lancelot and Guinevere's love as Camelot and the Round Table fall apart.
 It is based on Arthurian legend and medieval romances, especially the Lancelot-Grail cycle, and the works of Chrétien de Troyes.

 In common with Bresson's later films, the cast was composed of amateur actors, several of whom did not appear in any other film.
 Bresson's direction demanded a purposeful lack of emotion in the acting style, and reduced or eliminated the fantastical elements of the Grail legend.
 While much of the production is intentionally stylised as Medieval "Romance", the film is punctuated with moments of graphic violence.

 Plot

 After many bloody adventures, King Arthur sends his knights, who have been pledged by the late magician Merlin, to retrieve the Holy Grail, which is believed to be hidden somewhere in Brittany.
 The mission proves futile and the knights are decimated.
 Among those who return two years later is Lancelot, the lover of Queen Guinevere.
 He is haunted by the death of his comrades and torn between his duty and his love for Guinevere.
 He wishes to end their affair, but Guinevere refuses.
 She implies that instead of being slain by enemies, the knights sent for the Grail had turned on one another, Lancelot chief among them.
 To make matters worse, many knights of Camelot are wary of or despise Lancelot, who is seen as a favourite, even by members of the Round Table, save for a few, among them Gawain and Lionel, who are his greatest friends among the knights' ranks.
 Mordred comes upon Lancelot and Guinevere's secret meeting spot and discovers her scarf there.

 Lancelot, obeying once more his love for Guinevere, wishes to forgo an upcoming tournament and have a tryst with Guinevere.
 Gawain tries to convince him to compete, but fails.
 Mordred suspects Lancelot is missing the tourney to be able to meet with Guinevere.
 En route to the tournament, Mordred tries and fails to convince Arthur of the affair.
 Later on, during the tourney, a strange knight bearing a white shield appears and defeats one knight after another.
 Gawain and Arthur recognise the knight as Lancelot by his horse and the way he rides.
 Lancelot triumphs over the remaining knights, Mordred among them, before making his leave.
 After his departure, he staggers and falls in the forest, bleeding heavily.